alex-kings/brio-project/PROGRESS.md

 - only show placed pieces
 - Take away the bezier points? (unused for the generation of tracks)
 - multi threading at the start?
 Or for testing of tracks?

+- Somehow determine in advance that a certain track will not work (or is unlikely to)?